 Within Year 8 Food Technology, there is a strong focus on creativity and overall simplicity in cooking practicals.
 As a faculty, we endeavour to increase food literacy through highly engaging theory lessons that are designed to empower students with practical knowledge about a well-balanced diet, key nutrients in fruits, vegetables and a variety of meats.
 Our practical classes are exciting learning environments where teachers focus on experiential knowledge and develop key skills including, wet and dry cooking methods, knife skills, perfection of safety and hygiene skills and presentation techniques.

-Students in Year 9 World of Food learn about the Aboriginal cuisine and its range of cooking styles, early influences on Australian food from the First Fleet to the food trends we have in Australia today and different types of cuisines around the world.
+Students in Year 9 Food Technology, learn about the Aboriginal cuisine and its range of cooking styles, early influences on Australian food from the First Fleet to the food trends we have in Australia today and different types of cuisines around the world.
 To complement this learning, students create food products from different countries each week which focus on the different cooking techniques and ingredients used in the particular cuisine.
 Some of the practicals include spring rolls, sushi, tandoori chicken, and gnocchi with tomato and basil sauce.

 This course aims to help students prepare for VCE Food Studies.
 At the same time they learn about all aspects of cookery principals, key knowledge and key skills.
 It gives students a hands on approach to different cooking methods, they include: pasta making, risotto making and other cuisines from around the world and the trends currently in society with the food we eat today from around the world and within Australia.

 Students complete an assignment where they focus on a particular country, investigate significant festivals or themes and create a dinner party around it.
 They have to create a menu and table setting, complete complex production work to demonstrate a solid understanding of food and ingredients from the chosen culture.
 This encourages student inquiry and innovation of wide world of food.